What is the landscape for mutual microinsurance in the Philippines?

 Where are we now?

-The country diagnostic study and country strategy stages are now complete in the Philippines, and the diagnostic study is now publically available.
+The country diagnostic stage is now complete in the Philippines, and the diagnostic study is now publically available.

 The country intervention programme began in June 2016 with project partner RIMANSI, an association of 17 Mi-MBAs and a microinsurance technical resource centre.
-RIMANSI will, in turn, support its network of Mi-MBAs to extend the provision of life insurance products to 1 million more low-income Filipino households (equating to 5 million livelihoods).
+RIMANSI will, in turn, support its network of Mi-MBAs to extend the provision of life insurance products to 1 million more low-income Filipino lives insured.

 Project partner: RIMANSI (the Philippines)